Stevia Plant ~ How to Grow this Sweet Herb

 Place the cut side down in room temperature water.
 In several weeks, roots will grow.
 In time, you can transplant into a larger container or in a garden.
 This is a good way to save your crop from freezing during the colder months.

 During the winter, in areas without a lot of natural daylight, you can use fluorescent light indoors to keep the stevia plant growing.
-Roots will start growing in two or three weeks.
+Roots will start growing in 2 – 3 weeks.
 Once the weather warms up, and spring is in full bloom, the plant can be taken outdoors and replanted in warm soil.

 Stevia Plant Appearance

 Stevia grows to 18 – 30 inches in height.
-If you’ve pruned within the first several months after transplanting, it will grow bushy.
+Pruning within the first several months after transplanting, should make it grow bushy.
 It has slightly woody stems.
 Stevia leaves are light green, oblong, and small-toothed.
 The leaves are tender and sweet with prominent veins.

 A stevia plant flower will bud and bloom in the fall.
 Stevia flowers are tiny and white.
 Pinch them off to keep the plant growing edible leaves.